 Whether you are participating in the parade or watching from the sidewalks, the below links can provide all of the necessary information to make your 2026 St. Patrick’s Day Parade experience …

-7034 Blackhawk St
+7034 Blackhawk St, Pittsburgh

 Pub in the Park is a vibrant neighborhood Irish Pub in Swissvale, PA, offering a diverse selection of 14 beers on draft, including ciders, meads, and craft beers, alongside a welcoming atmosphere perfect for sports viewing and community gatherings.

-1133 Prospect Road
+1133 Prospect Road, Pittsburgh, PA

 Rooted in one of America’s oldest Irish-American communities, The Ireland Funds Pittsburgh chapter connects local supporters to philanthropic efforts in Ireland.
 Its events and partnerships help fund education, reconciliation, and community development initiatives across the island.

-Shift is growing around the world.
-You can submit Irish events right now, and if your local pub, club or organization isn't on Shift yet, add it below.
+If your local pub, club or organization isn't on Shift yet, add it below.

-© 2025 Privacy Policy
+© 2026 Privacy Policy